Sacred-Geometry/YinYangGenerator/README.md

   - The Lobe radius (always exactly `R / 2`)
   - The S-curve that divides the two halves
-  - Every point and ratio derived only from Ear + Lobe — for example, the segment construction in the "Other Segments" view (points A, B, G, H,
+  - Every point and ratio derived only from Ear + Lobe — for example, the segment construction in the "Other Segments" view (points A, B, C, G, H,
     O) is **100% independent of eye size**.
 AB = φ·R and AG = Φ·R no
     matter how large or small you make the eyes.